-What is Policy Area „Spatial Planning”?
+What is Policy area „Spatial Planning”?

-VASAB jointly with HELCOM are Coordinators of the Policy Area “Spatial Planning”.
+VASAB jointly with HELCOM are Coordinators of the Policy area “Spatial Planning”.

-Horizontal Action “Spatial Planning” focuses on encouraging the use of maritime and land-based spatial planning in all Member States around the Baltic Sea and developing a common approach for cross-border cooperation.
+Policy area “Spatial Planning” focuses on encouraging the use of maritime and land-based spatial planning in all Member States around the Baltic Sea and developing a common approach for cross-border cooperation.

-The overall goal of the Policy Area “Spatial Planning” is to achieve territorial cohesion perspective in the Baltic Sea Region by 2030, i.e. the Region shall be better integrated and coherent macro-region that has reduced the socio-economic development divides between its individual parts and has turned the global challenges into assets.
+The overall goal of the Policy area “Spatial Planning” is to achieve territorial cohesion perspective in the Baltic Sea Region by 2030, i.e. the Region shall be better integrated and coherent macro-region that has reduced the socio-economic development divides between its individual parts and has turned the global challenges into assets.

-The strategic targets of the Policy Area are:
+The strategic targets of the Policy area are:

 - to increase the knowledge on land-based spatial planning in the BSR by organizing regular thematic events and other activities;